nworbnhoj/qwikgame/README.md

 ## Development

 qwikgame is currently developed with html, css, php, json, javascript, jquery and xml data files.
+[Behat](http://behat.org/) is used for testing.

 In qwikgame parlace; **matches** are played between **rival** **players** at **venues**.